Skip to Content

 Church of St Bartholomew the Great

-From Postman’s Park, walk up Little Britain to the final stop on your London film locations walking tour – the Church of St Bartholomew the Great (0.2 miles).
-This is the oldest parish church in London, starting life as an Augustinian priory in 1123.
-It was the venue for the fourth – unsuccessful – wedding of Charles and Duckface in Four Weddings and a Funeral.
-It has also featured in Robin Hood: Prince of Thieves, Shakespeare in Love and The Other Boleyn Girl – and the church’s nave stood in for the crypt of St Paul’s Cathedral in Sherlock Holmes.
+The Church of St Bartholomew the Great is the oldest parish church in London, and began life as an Augustinian priory in 1123.
+It was the venue for the fourth – unsuccessful – wedding of Charles and ‘Duckface’ in Four Weddings and a Funeral (1994).

-The Church of St Bartholomew the Great – photo credit It’s No Game on Flickr
+The Church of St Bartholomew the Great (source: It’s No Game on Flickr)

 London film locations walking tour map